sympy/sympy/doc/src/tutorial/beam_problems.rst

 A beam of length 9 meters is having a fixed support at the start.
 A distributed constant load of 8 kN/m is applied downward from the starting point till 5 meters away from the start.
-A clockwise moment of 50 kN.m is applied at 5 meters away from the start of the beam.
+A clockwise moment of 50 kN-m is applied at 5 meters away from the start of the beam.
 A downward point load of 12 kN is applied at the end.